Protect your smile investment with a retainer. Call Kenmore Dental today at 425-485-0588!

 Permanent retainers hold your teeth in place with minimum maintenance.
 In some cases, a permanent-bonded retainer may be used with a removable retainer to add protection.

 Permanent retainers present some drawbacks, however.
 For example, flossing can be difficult for patients who have a bonded retainer, and sticky or chewy foods may adhere to teeth or around wires.
 In addition, plaque can build up around the appliance and bonding areas.
 Therefore, extra care is required when brushing, flossing, and rinsing.

 Some patients experience irritation from the metal wires.
 Also, if you have a metal allergy, a permanent retainer is not a good choice for you.

-Other Types of Retainers
+Other Types Of Dental Retainers